These mango butter recipes for hair and skin promote moisture retention, eliminates dryness and brittleness, and enhances elasticity in dry hair.

 Benefits of Mango Butter for Hair & Skin

-- It’s high fatty acid content makes it an intensive moisturiser for hair and skin.
+- Mango butter’s high fatty acid content makes it an intensive moisturizer for hair and skin.
 It can combat dry and itchy skin and conditions such as eczema.

 - Mango butter has excellent emollient properties making it a great sealing agent in the LOC method.